 2. Say no when needed

-If you worry that certain activities might trigger anxiety, just say no. You’re not obligated to attend every function, especially if it could be dangerous to your recovery.
+If you worry that certain activities might trigger anxiety, avoid the gathering all together.
+You’re not obligated to attend every function, especially if it could be dangerous to your recovery.

 3. Make new traditions

-Host a small gathering of people who make you feel comfortable.
+Host a small gathering of your own, with people who make you feel comfortable.
 Or attend a celebration with a Twelve Step group.

 4. Ask a sober friend to be on call